-The annual exhibition program at Kings is formed around individual exhibition projects interspersed with thematic curatorial projects.
-Therefore each half-year of the exhibition and event program involves a thematic grouping of focused projects evoking and forming a discourse around specific subjects, supported by allied events and talks.
-Notably, Kings equally supports artists wishing to undertake single or individual projects unrelated to our programming themes, locating these individual exhibition projects within a gallery culture involving focused curatorial undertakings that form a platform for initiating new ideas as a way of developing critical social relations.
-Kings is an entirely non-profit and altruistic collective seeking to provide a foundation for artists, while receiving support through programming fees, individual donations and sponsorships, along with periodic assistance from local, State and National arts funding bodies.
-Kings receives support through the artists that show at Kings, the studio artists and writers, the community that supports us, and most generously through our volunteers.
-Kings has worked with over 500 artist, presented more than 330 exhibitions and events such as Flash Nights & Melbourne Video Art Society Events, 5 specific international projects and ongoing emerging artist development and presentation programs.
+The KINGS annual-based program is formed around individual focused exhibition projects interspersed with thematic curatorial projects, each supported by allied events and talks.
+KINGS is an entirely non-profit and altruistic collective seeking to provide a foundation for artists, while receiving support through programming fees, individual donations and sponsorships, along with periodic assistance from local, State and National arts funding bodies.
+KINGS also receives support through the artists that show at KINGS the studio artists and writers, the community that supports us, and most generously through our volunteers.
+KINGS has worked with over 700 artists, presented more than 450 exhibitions and events such as Flash Nights; Melbourne Video Art Society Events; DudSpace

 Image Credit: Sophie Neate.